The Disclosure and Barring Service (DBS) provide a criminal record checking service to help businesses make safe recruitment decisions.

 If a Standard or Enhanced DBS check is requested, the application is sent securely, (electronically) to the local police for an additional check.

 This check often takes the longest in the process.
-If an applicant has had different addresses, then the individual police forces in those areas will also have to do a check.
+If a user has had different addresses, then the individual police forces in those areas will also have to do a check.
 However, the police are given 60 days to complete their searches.
 Until these 60 days have passed, we are not allowed to chase up the request or request that the DBS check be prioritised.
 If it is the case that 60 days pass, our team at Aaron's Department will immediately chase up to ensure the application is made a priority.

 **Please note that it is only 60 days after the application has reached stage 4 that it can be chased up.

 Once all the information has been checked and completed, the DBS certificate is ready for printing.
 Any information is collected and a final check is done before the DBS certificate is printed.
-Once the certificate has been printed (done so under highly secure procedures and sealed), it is then posted out to the applicant, not the employer.
+Once the certificate has been printed (done so under highly secure procedures and sealed), it is then posted out to the user, not the employer.

-Only the applicant can reveal the information contained on the DBS certificate to the employer.
+Only the user can reveal the information contained on the DBS certificate to the employer.
 However, we as the Registered Body can see the summary results of a DBS check.
 This will let you know whether the certificate is clear.
 By doing this, you’ll be able to get your employees into work quicker whilst still being able to make an informed decision.
 You can read more about the DBS guidelines set out for employers by clicking here.

 And that’s all there is to it!